12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can lead to root-rot disease.
 The disease is characterized by yellowing, browning, rotting, and loss of leaves.

 • Pot your Asparagus Fern in loose, free-draining soil that is rich in organic matter.
 These will ensure that the soil does not get soggy and it provides the nutrients required for lush growth.
+A blend of 50% potting soil, 30% perlite, and 20% orchid bark is perfect for these ferns.

 2. Too Little Light

+Light is needed for making food required for energy and growth.
+Insufficient light implies that the plant cannot make enough food for energy and growth.
 In an attempt to save energy, the fern begins to yellow and drop its leaves.
 This way, it saves the available energy for the vital functions to keep alive.

 3. Pest Infestations

+Asparagus Fern is prone to spider mites, whiteflies, mealybugs and aphids whose infestation is promoted by underwatering or dry air.
 These pests attack the new growth from where they suck the plant sap.
-This causes the plant to become dehydrated and results in wilting, yellowing and shedding leaves.
+This causes the plant to become dehydrated, resulting in wilting, yellowing and shedding leaves.

 • Isolate the affected fern to prevent spread to the other plants.